Sheikh-Abduh/vibe-chat-app/firestore.rules.md

   match /databases/{database}/documents {

     // Rules for user profiles
-    // Allows any authenticated user to read profile data.
+    // Allows any authenticated user to read ANY user profile.
     // Users can only create and update their own profile.
     // Deletion should be handled by a Cloud Function. match /users/{userId} {
-      allow read: if request.auth != null;
+      allow get: if request.auth != null;
       allow create: if request.auth != null && request.auth.uid == userId;
       allow update: if request.auth != null && request.auth.uid == userId;
       allow delete: if false; // Deletion typically handled by a Cloud Function }
+    // Allow authenticated users to list all user profiles match /users {
+      allow list: if request.auth != null;
+    }

     // Rules for communities